 Identifying Lawn Rust

-Treating Lawn Rust
+Treating Lawn Rust Fungus

+If you want to get rid of rust on your lawn, you probably also want to know how to prevent it entirely.
 This has a lot to do with outside circumstances.
-Most Ohio grass is prone to rust to begin with and the weather we experience during late summer and autumn only makes the situation worse.
+Most Ohio grass is prone to rust, and the weather we experience during late summer and autumn only makes the situation worse.